aashidiwakar21/aashidiwakar21/README.md

 - 👋 Hi, I’m @aashidiwakar21
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning c++ and Machine Learning
+- 🌱 I’m currently learning c++ and Android Devlopment
 - 💞️ I’m looking for internship
 - 📫  you can contact me on my email aashidiwakar@gmail.com
 -